FlavScents AInsights Entry for Methyl 2-Methyl Butyrate (CAS: 868-57-5)

 5. Use in Fragrances

-In the fragrance industry, methyl 2-methyl butyrate is used in a variety of product types, including perfumes, air fresheners, and personal care products.
-It is often employed as a top note due to its high volatility and fresh, fruity character.
-Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired intensity and product type.
+In the fragrance industry, methyl 2-methyl butyrate is used in various fragrance families, including fruity and floral compositions.
+It acts as a modifier or impact note, contributing to the top notes of a fragrance with its volatile and fresh character.
+Typical concentrations in fragrance formulations range from trace amounts to 1%, depending on the desired intensity and product type.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts